New Zealand Labour Party: New Plymouth

 In New Plymouth, former MP Harry Duynhoven served as mayor from 2010 to 2013, when he was defeated by Andrew Judd.

 Palmerston North

 Beginning in 2016, the Labour Party began contesting the Palmerston North local elections, ending a long tradition of keeping national party political affiliations out of local government bodies.
 During the 2016 local elections, Lorna Johnson was elected on the Labour Party ticket to the Palmerston North City Council.
 During the 2019 local elections, she was joined by Zulfiqar Butt, who also stood on the Labour ticket.

 During the 2022 local elections, Johnson was re-elected to the Palmerston North City Council but Butt was defeated.
+During the 2025 Palmerston North City Council election, Johnson was re-elected to the Council but Butt was again defeated.

 Rotorua

 Former electorate then Labour list MP Steve Chadwick, was elected as mayor of Rotorua in the 2013 elections.
 She stood as an independent.
 She served for three terms before resigning in 2022.

 Wellington Region

 During the 2022 Wellington City Council election, four Labour Party councillors were elected: Ben McNulty – Northern Ward, Rebecca Matthews – Onslow-Western Ward, Teri O'Neill – Eastern Ward, and Nureddin Abdurahman – Southern Ward.
 Labour MP Paul Eagle unsuccessfully contested the 2022 Wellington City mayoral election but came third place.

 Daran Ponter of the Wellington City ward on the Greater Wellington Regional Council was the only councillor to have been re-elected on a Labour ticket during the 2022 Wellington local election.

 Campbell Barry has been the mayor of Lower Hutt since 2019 and was re-elected on the Labour ticket along with Wainuiomata ward councilor Keri Brown during the 2022 Hutt City Council elections.

+During the 2025 Wellington mayoral election, former Labour leader and MP Andrew Little was elected as Mayor of Wellington.
+Four councillors were also elected to the Wellington City Council on the Labour ticket.
+Two councillors were also elected to the Porirua City Council on the Labour ticket.
+One councillor was elected to the Hutt City Council on the Labour ticket.
+Two Labour councillors were also elected to the Greater Wellington Regional Council.